Leaply programme

 Platform: Desktop

-Comments: This is an easy to use program, offering science based practical skills to improve resilience to stress.
+Comments: This is an easy to use programme, offering science-based practical skills to improve resilience to stress.
 It has a strong focus on ‘the doing’, supported by information broken down into simple explanations.

-It provides a personalised plan and you can choose how long you want to spend each day using the program.
-It starts with teaching basis skills to establish as habits building to more advanced skills.
-To get the most benefit from the plan, you will need to learn the techniques demonstrated, and then practise in daily life, and continue using for a period.
+It provides a personalised plan and you can choose how long you want to spend each day using the programme.
+It starts with teaching basis skills to establish as habits, building to more advanced skills.
+To get the most benefit from the plan, you'll need to learn the techniques demonstrated, and then practise in daily life, and continue using for a period.

-Given it offers a low level of commitment starting at five minutes a day, this lends towards it being achievable to complete, with the option of increasing the time spent daily.
-Currently offered as an online program only, this may be less appealing for those who have a preference for accessing Apps via their mobile device.
+Given it offers a low level of commitment starting at 5 minutes a day, this lends towards it being achievable to complete, with the option of increasing the time spent daily.
+Currently offered as an online programme only, this may be less appealing for those who have a preference for accessing apps via their mobile device.

-Overall a good program teaching evidence based skills that are appealing and accessible to a wide ranging audience given its easy to use, flexible and designed to fit into daily life.
+Overall, a good programme teaching evidence-based skills that are appealing and accessible to a wide-ranging audience given its easy to use, flexible and designed to fit into daily life.

 Safety concerns: Nil